WQUS

-WQUS (103.1 FM, "U.S. 103.1") is a commercial FM radio station licensed to Lapeer, Michigan, and broadcasting a classic rock radio format.
+WQUS (103.1 FM, "103.1 The Ticket") is a commercial radio station licensed to Lapeer, Michigan, United States, and broadcasting a sports radio format.
 It is owned by Townsquare Media and also airs live game broadcasts of two local sports teams: the Ontario Hockey League's Flint Firebirds and Lapeer Lightning high school football.

-WQUS has an effective radiated power (ERP) of 2,600 watts.
-The transmitter is on Haines Road in Lum, Michigan.
-The studios are in Burton, east of Flint.
-WQUS is also simulcast on sister station WCRZ's second digital subchannel in the Flint area.
+The transmitter is on Haines Road in Lum, Michigan, while the studios are in Burton, east of Flint.